Quickbase Tips

 Document your app with field comments

-Over the lifetime of an application it is very easy to forget what the reason for a field is used, especially if it doesn't have any tool tips or is only used a portion of the time.
-To compensate for this, just use the Comments section of the field settings every time you create a new field.
-Something I like to record in the comment section of every new field is the Date Created, Created By, and Details.
-Details stores the broader context of the field and how it is intended to be used.
+Over the lifetime of an application, it’s very easy to forget what a field is used for — especially if it doesn’t have any tooltips or is only used a portion of the time.
+To compensate for this, use the Comments section of the field settings every time you create a new field.

 Log your edits to text fields

 Did you know that you can store a running history of every change made to a text field?
-By checking the Log the edits to this field checkbox in the field settings of any text field, each record will record the changes made to a text field over time, as well as the user's name and date that it was changed.
+By checking the “Log the edits to this field” checkbox in the field settings of any text field, each record will automatically record all changes made over time — along with the user’s name and the date of the change.

 Here are my personal favorite logging settings:

-• Show the name and date on their own line
+- Show the name and date on their own line

-• Show new entries at the bottom of the field
+- Show new entries at the bottom of the field

-• Show full names instead of user names
+- Show full names instead of usernames

 Group your reports into similar categories

-To organize your reports into existing groups or create new ones, just click the Organize button in the Reports & Charts section of your table view, then click Done Organizing.
+To organize your reports into existing groups or create new ones, click the Organize button in the Reports & Charts section of your table view, then click Done Organizing.

 Use Radio Buttons instead of Drop Downs